Skip to main content

 • After your first campaign you will see a table of previous notifications.
 Click “New Campaign” at the top of the table and choose “Notifications”.

-3. Under “Notification” enter the contents of your notification.
+3. Enter notification details: Under “Notification” enter the contents of your notification.
 If you upload an image, be sure to optimize it as much as possible before hand (shrink it to a reasonable size, compress it, etc.).
 Images that are too large may not be shown on devices with poor network connections.
 If you choose not to include an image your app’s icon will be shown instead.

-4. Under “Target” choose “Topic”.
+5. Choose notification audience: Under “Target” choose “Topic”.
 Enter one of the supported topics into the “Message topic” box.
 Do not choose “User segment”, which may result in notifications being sent to users who have opted out of notifications via in-app settings.

-6. By default all notifications will link to your app’s home page.
+6. Choose notification destination: By default all notifications will link to your app’s home page.
 You can configure this behavior under “Additional options”.
 Add a custom data field with a key of “link” and a URL value.
 To link to a page in your app, use a URL that references that page in your web app.
 This URL will automatically open in the correct app (native iOS, native Android, or web) depending on where the user receives the notification.

 Did this answer your question?